jchua24/image-repository/README.md

 This app was made using create-react-app, and features a simple frontend UI that allows users to upload images to a gallery.
 The images are stored using Cloudinary, which also integrates nicely with the React UI and Node.js backend.
-Below are a few screenshots of the application:
+If you'd like to try it out, you can access the project at this link: https://joshua-image-repository.herokuapp.com/.
+Additionally, below are a few screenshots of the application: